Board of Directors and Staff

 Dr. Jennifer Spencer has been an educator for eighteen years in public, private, and home schools.
 She obtained an undergraduate degree in Early Childhood Education, a masters in Elementary Education, and a doctorate in Curriculum and Instruction.
 She was lucky enough in 2009 to be part of the team that digitized the Mason archives for the Charlotte Mason Digital Collection.
 In 2011, she helped found Willow Tree Community School in Shelby, NC, where she worked as teacher and principal for four years.
 Jen currently works from home as an independent education consultant, researcher, and sometimes-blogger at Cuppa with Jen.
 In the past she has served on the Board of Directors at the Charlotte Mason Institute.
 Jen enjoys hiking, reading, and supporting her two children in their musical endeavors.
 She lives in Gaffney, SC with her husband, Wes; the kids, Drew and Marley; and one sweet, spoiled, and ill-mannered lapdog, Buddy.
 She currently serves as the projector director of Mason's Alveary.

 Robin Hancox lives in Kansas City, Missouri with her husband, Mark, and a good natured Chesapeake Bay retriever named Hoppie.
-She has two married daughters, six beautiful grandchildren and a new grandbaby due mid-May, 2017.
-Robin holds a B.A. degree in Human Resources Management and a Master's degree in Human Resources Development.
+She has two married daughters, seven beautiful grandchildren.
+Robin holds a BA degree in Human Resources Management and a Master's degree in Human Resources Development.
 She retired from her full time human resources software consultant position in October, 2015.
 She helps with home schooling three of her grandchildren, enjoys sewing, quilting, reading books and traveling with her husband.
 She currently serves as the part time administrative assistant for CMI.